Chainathan/pdp-image-manipulation-and-enhancement/README.txt

 Changes:
-variable "int[][] channelValues" private to package private in Channel variable "int[][] channelValues" to "double[][]" and all the corresponding signatures
+variable "int[][] channelValues" private to package private in Channel variable "int[][] channelValues" to "double[][]" and all the corresponding signatures variables in rgbImage - private to package-private. variables in rgbImageProcessor - private to package-private.
 **********************************************
 Image Manipulation And Enhancement Application
 **********************************************